mutualrevival/dotfiles/README.md

 # Base Config Dotfiles
-A simple MacOS rice config for desktop.
+A simple base config for desktop MacOS rice.

 ## Tools Used